What are the Benefits of a Sensory Brush For Autism or The Wilbarger Brushing Protocol?

 Sensory Brush Benefits blog post

-A sensory brush, or therapy brush, is used as part of the Wilbarger brushing protocol, something that an occupational therapist, trained in sensory integration techniques, may prescribe as part of a home sensory program for your child.
+A sensory brush for autism, or therapy brush, is used as part of the Wilbarger brushing protocol, something that an occupational therapist, trained in sensory integration techniques, may prescribe as part of a home sensory program for your child.

 The technique is called “brushing” only because of the tool that is used, but it’s not with your typical hairbrush.